NadavKtalav11/The-Market/README.md

 Glossary - https://docs.google.com/document/d/1cLOtKh-OQUaAp9FVlCy0EocshTjExcrV7qxI3wZly34/edit

 # The program initialization:
-The program initialization is an automatic process that runs when the program is opned for the firt time.
+The program initialization is an automatic process that runs when the program is opned for the first time.

 The automatic proeess runs the command in the ConfigurationFile and stateAfterInit files.